xz-stjude/MitoEdit/README.md

 - The path to a file (.txt / .fasta) containing the DNA sequence.
 - If not provided, MitoEdit will use the [human mtDNA sequence](https://www.ncbi.nlm.nih.gov/nuccore/251831106) from NCBI by default.

-## What MitoEdit outputs are included?
+## What does MitoEdit output?
-MitoEdit creates the following:
+MitoEdit generates the following outputs:

 ### Output Directories
 MitoEdit organizes the output files in the following directories: